- Northern Ireland legend Harry Gregg has passed away, aged 87

-- Harry Gregg was voted goalkeeper of the tournament at 1958 World Cup
+- Was voted goalkeeper of the tournament at 1958 World Cup

 - Remembered as the hero of the Munich Air Disaster